ValerioHFTM/Nature-Tracker/01_Flutter_Project/nature_tracker/README.md

 I improved the picture handling. now the Content is displayed much nicer with the picture worked in.
 The Google Maps should also work but man thats complicated so i try to finish this in the next step.

+#4 Unsecure Login and user settings implemented.

+There is now a Login which is not secure and every user has its user data.
+The Google Maps Implementation is not working but thats ok.
+I tried to implement a FireBase Backend and had to reinstall Flutter, Android Studio and almost everything else becuause i wasnt able to start the application anymore..
+I took a very Wrong turn I think.
+Well for now im happy with the progress.
+Tomorrow I will implement Hardware and Sensors:
+Hardware: Internet, batterylevel
+Sensor: Ambient Light sensor for a Darkmode detection  and i keep working on the Step Counter.